alo7lika/talk-trove/README.md

 ### 2. Configure Environment Variables 📋

-- Create a `.env` file in the backend directory.
-- Make sure to include the following variables:
+- In the `backend` directory, you will find a file named `.env.sample`.
+- Rename this file to `.env`.
+- Update the variables as follows:

   ```plaintext
   MONGO_URI=your_mongodb_connection_string